0x4b53/amqp-rpc/README.md

 client := NewClient("amqp://guest:guest@localhost:5672").
     WithTimeout(5000 * time.Milliseconds)

-// Will not connect and may be changed untill this call. client.Send(NewRequest().WithRoutingKey("routing_key"))
+// Will not connect and may be changed until this call. client.Send(NewRequest().WithRoutingKey("routing_key"))
 ```